bossjones/codegen-lab/ai_docs/wip/TOOL_ARGUMENT_DESCRIPTION_AUDIT.md

     return {"rules": results}
 ```

-## Common Issues Found in prompt_library.py Tool Decorators
+## Common Issues Found in prompt_library.py Decorators

 - Missing descriptions in the decorator
 - Missing Field() descriptions for arguments
 - Incomplete or missing docstrings
-- Missing type annotations
+- Missing or imprecise type annotations (especially for error returns)
 - No validation for user inputs
 - No examples for complex arguments
 - Inconsistent naming conventions
-- Missing error handling
+- Missing error handling or using exceptions instead of MCP error objects
 - Overly complex functions with multiple responsibilities
+- No explanation of both success and error return structures in docstrings

 ## Audit Process for prompt_library.py

-1. Identify all functions with `@mcp.tool` decorators in prompt_library.py
+1. Identify all functions with `@mcp.tool` or `@mcp.resource` decorators in prompt_library.py
 2. Check each function against the checklist items
 3. Document any issues found
 4. Prioritize fixes based on severity and usage frequency
-5. Implement fixes to ensure all tools are properly documented
+5. Implement fixes to ensure all tools and resources are properly documented

-## Tools to Audit in prompt_library.py
+## Tools and Resources to Audit in prompt_library.py

-The following tools should be audited:
+The following tools and resources should be audited:

 - [x] Line 558-562: `get_static_cursor_rule`
 - [x] Line 591-595: `get_static_cursor_rules`
-- [ ] Line 490: `list_cursor_rules`
+- [x] Line 490: `list_cursor_rules`
 - [ ] Line 204: `read_cursor_rule`
 - [ ] Line 321: `generate_cursor_rule`
 - [ ] Line 753-754: `save_cursor_rule`